thedevdojo/tails-components/CONTRIBUTING.md

 ### Components 🔧

-When naming your component file, it's best to stick which a descriptive name.
+When naming your component file, it's best to stick with a descriptive name.
 Such as for a component with featured content containing a large image, we named the file `feature-content-image.html`.

 ### Templates